bbrashers/WPS-ghrsst-to-intermediate/README.md

 Bart Brashers
 bbrashers@ramboll.com
 2020-06-02

+!da ------
-2020-06-10 !da ------------------
+ 2020-06-10
  'SST_MASK' replaced the 'LANDSEA';
-I need to move forward subroutine call reading analysed_sst and need create "mask_in" instead of reading it from ghrsss, because mur_sst file has no mask field, only 'bad' grid-cells it has !da--------
+ I need to move forward subroutine call reading analysed_sst and need create "mask_in" instead of reading it from ghrsss, because mur_sst   file has no mask field, only 'bad' grid-cells it has
+!da--------